Table of Contents

 Basic Hurdles Training

-Hurdling the ability to apply movement or new movement speeds over hurdles while trying to maintain optimal sprint form.
+Hurdling the ability to apply movement or new movement speeds over hurdles while maintaining optimal sprint form.

 This article will explain some fundamentals of Basic Hurdles Training.

 - Males add 1.8 to 2.0 seconds for 110m Hurdle Time Conversion.